 What is PXI - Background and History

-PXI, short for PCI eXtensions for Instrumentation, is a rugged PC-based platform that offers a solution for measurement and automation systems.
-With PXI you benefit from the low-cost, high-performance, and flexibility of the latest PC technology and the benefits of an open industry standard.
-PXI combines standard PC technology with the mechanical form/factor from the CompactPCI™ specification, and added integrated timing and triggering to deliver a rugged platform with major performance improvements compared to other test and measurement architectures.
+PXI, short for PCI eXtensions for Instrumentation, is a rugged PC-based platform that offers measurement and automation systems solutions.
+With PXI, you benefit from the low-cost, high-performance, and flexibility of the latest PC technology and the benefits of an open industry standard.
+PXI combines standard PC technology with the mechanical form/factor from the CompactPCI™ specification and added integrated timing and triggering to deliver a rugged platform with significant performance improvements compared to other test and measurement architectures.

 PXI's mechanical, electrical, and software features define complete systems for test and measurement, data acquisition, and manufacturing applications.
 PXI has become a dominant industry standard for measurement and automation applications such as military and aerospace, automotive, manufacturing test, machine monitoring, and industrial test.